ritakisluhina/libraryApp/README.md

 # Library application

-This REST application represents the work of library, where we can manage books and authors
+This is a simple REST application which represents the work of library, where we can manage books and authors.

-##Technologies used
+## Technologies used

 * Spring
 * Hibernate